Jasmine Curtis-Smith

-Jasmine Cassandra Curtis-Smith ([ˈkəɹtɪs]; born April 6, 1994) is a Filipino-Australian actress, host, dancer, endorser, writer, and model.
+Jasmine Casandra Curtis-Smith ([ˈkəɹtɪs]; born 6 April 1994) is a Filipino actress.
 She is known internationally for her critically acclaimed performance in Hannah Espia's 2013 film Transit, and in the Philippines as the younger sister of fellow actress Anne Curtis.
+She is currently under Sparkle and as an exclusive artist of GMA Network.

 Early life

 She was born on 6 April 1994 in Melbourne, Australia as the second daughter of Carmencita Ojales, a Filipino, and James Ernest Curtis-Smith, an Australian lawyer.
-Aside from her older sister Anne, she also has a younger brother named Thomas James, who is currently completing secondary school in Australia, and had a half-sister named Clare on her father's side who died in 2007 at four months old due to a cardiovascular disease.
+Aside from her older sister Anne, she also has a younger brother named Thomas James, who currently lives in Melbourne, Australia, and had a half-sister named Clare on her father's side who died in 2007 at four months old due to a cardiovascular disease.
 During her first stay in the Philippines, she studied at St. Paul College in Pasig before leaving in 2005 to return to Australia, where she finished her elementary and secondary schooling.
 She graduated high school at Loyola College in Watsonia, Melbourne.
+She attended Ateneo de Manila University.